 Results are usually provided the same day – this is dependent upon volume.

 When you arrive for your testing appointment, please park on the west side of the Urgent Care lot and remain in your vehicle.
 Call the number on the sign posted in the Urgent Care parking lot and a healthcare professional will come out to your vehicle for your test.

 - Minor work injuries

-- COVID-19 Testing now done at Urgent Care Monday-Friday, Appointments required by calling 307.672.1004.
+- COVID-19 Testing is now done curbside at Urgent Care Monday-Saturday, appointments can be made by clicking the ‘Reserve Your Spot Now’ button above or by calling 307.672.1004.
 Stay in your vehicle when you arrive and call the phone number posted in the Urgent Care parking lot.